D-Arnav/D-Arnav/README.md

 - 👋 Hi, I’m @Arnav
 - 👀 I’m interested in ...
-Software Development, Mathematics, Quantum Physics, Computer Vision, and Machine Learning
+Software Development, Mathematics, Quantum Physics, and Machine Learning
 - 🌱 I’m currently learning ...
 Artificial Inteligence and Data Science in my degree program
 - 💞️ I’m looking to collaborate on ... projects related to Software dev, Computer Vision, and ML
 - 📫 How to reach me ... my email is ...
 2110080023@klh.edu.in